 The purpose of this section is to show a graphic of the flight line separation raster for all of the data processed.
 This grid/image shows the vertical separation of flight lines by thematically coloring the separation magnitude on a color ramp based on absolute distance.
 This color thematic rendering is modulated by intensity to show land cover features.
-If there is no flight line overlap, the raster is displayed as grayscale intensity alone.
+Only overlap areas are shown in the raster.

-DPH-11.1.2 Report on Overlap Consistency (interswath) - continued
+DPH-11.1.2.2 Report on Overlap Consistency (interswath) - continued